Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Exceptional collections on Fano threefolds

-\begin{proof} By Lemma \ref{lem:sphericalshift} we have $i^*E \cong i^* F[n]$.
+\begin{proof} By Lemma \ref{lem:sphericalshift} we have $\LL i^* E \cong \LL i^* F[n]$.
 By shifting $E$ we may assume without loss of generality assume that $n=0$.
-Having done this it remains to show that $E$ has one nonzero cohomology sheaf in degree $0$.
+Having done this it remains to show that $E$ has one nonzero cohomology sheaf in degree $0$, because exceptional sheaves on $X$ are vector bundles (\cite[Theorem 2.2]{Polishchuk}).
 Consider the distinguished triangle

 Suppose $\Hscr^l(E) \neq 0$ for $l \neq 0$.
 We have $\Hscr^l(i_*\LL i^* E) = 0$, hence the long exact sequence associated to (\ref{eq:triangle_restiction}) implies that the cokernel of ${\Hscr^l(E(-Y)) = \Hscr^l(E)(-Y) \to \Hscr^l(E)}$ vanishes.
 On the other hand, this cokernel is isomorphic to $\Hscr^l(E)|_Y$.
 Since $Y$ is an ample divisor this implies that $\Hscr^l(E)$ must have finite support.
 Hence, it suffices to show that a non-zero cohomology sheaf of an exceptional object on $X$ cannot have zero-dimensional support.
 Suppose to the contrary that it does.
-For every point of $p \in X$ there exists a smooth anticanonical divisor passing through $p$, so we can pick another $i': Y' \hookrightarrow X$ such that $\Hscr^l(E)|_{Y'} \neq 0$.
-By Nakayama $\Hscr^l(E)(-Y')\r \Hscr^l(E)$ cannot be surjective.
-It follows that the spherical object $i'_*\LL i'^* E$ also has a cohomology sheaf of finite length.
-But the later is impossible, because cohomology sheaves of spherical objects are rigid (this is well known, see e.g. \cite[Proposition 3.5]{IshiiUehara}). \end{proof}
+For every point of $p \in X$ there exists a very general anticanonical divisor passing through $p$, so we can pick another anticanonical divisor $i': Y' \hookrightarrow X$ such that $\Hscr^l(E)|_{Y'} \neq 0$.
+By Nakayama's lemma $\Hscr^l(E)(-Y')\r \Hscr^l(E)$ cannot be surjective.
+Hence, if $\Hscr^l(E)$ has zero-dimensional torsion, then so does $\Hscr^l(i'_*\LL i'^* E)$.
+But the later is impossible, because a spherical object on any smooth projective surface has rigid cohomology sheaves (this is well known, see e.g. \cite[Proposition 3.5]{IshiiUehara}) and a rigid sheaf cannot have zero-dimensional torsion.\footnote{It is easy to see that a zero-dimensional sheaf $\Tscr$ on a surface cannot be rigid since $\chi(\Tscr,\Tscr) = 0$.
+It then follows from Mukai's lemma (see \cite[Corollary 2.8]{Mukai87} or \cite[Lemma 2.2]{KuleshovOrlov} for the version which holds for any smooth projective surface) that a rigid sheaf cannot have zero-dimensional torsion.} \end{proof}